nroi/flexo/README.md

 Make sure to restart the Docker daemon after modifying this file.

 We have two types of test cases:
 1. Tests written in Rust: [integration_tests.rs](flexo/tests/integration_test.rs).
-These tests run quickly and they are fully deterministic (afaik).
+These tests run quickly, and they are fully deterministic (afaik).
 You can run them with `cargo`:
     ```
    cd flexo